Miniplane Top 80

 Cylinder head temperature gauge – not having a CHT is like driving a car without any gauges or warning lights.
 Most of the time you don't need them....

 Cylinder honing – cylinders that are lightly worn can be honed and the piston ring replaced without having to replace the cylinder.
-We do not recommend doing this because cylinders are inexpensive compared to the having a shop do + shipping.
+We do not recommend doing this because cylinders are inexpensive compared to the having a shop do it + shipping.

 Cylinder piston sizes – this is a table of the piston sizes (letters) for the corresponding cylinder diameter after boring or honing.